GRADUATE PROGRAMS IN DETAIL

 General Course Requirements

-• three or more courses at 8000 level;
+• four or more courses at 8000 level

-• one or more courses at 6000 level;
+• one or more courses at 6000 level

 History Requirement

-Students are required to demonstrate adequate knowledge of ancient history.
+Students are required to demonstrate an adequate knowledge of ancient history.
 This history requirement must be fulfilled in both Greek and Roman history.

 To complete the requirement, students can opt to